Prabhat1503/Pyspark/README.md

 This project demonstrates how to apply various **window functions** using **PySpark** on a sample dataset.
 It covers functions such as `row_number`, `rank`, `dense_rank`, `ntile`, `lag`, `lead`, `cume_dist`, and `percent_rank`, applied to a DataFrame of employees, their departments, and salaries.

 ## Project Structure:
-- **window_functions_example.py**: The main script containing PySpark code to showcase window functions.
+- **win_function**: The main script containing PySpark code to showcase window functions.
 - **README.md**: This documentation file.

 ## Description: